cis547/cis547.github.io/_labs/lab06.markdown

 ```

 The first line (`clang`) generates vanilla LLVM IR code from the input C program `simple1.c`.
-the last line (`opt`) optimizes the vanilla code and generates an equivalent LLVM IR program that is simpler to process for the analyzer you will build in this lab; in particular, `-mem2reg` promotes every [AllocaInst][LLVM AllocaInst] to a register, allowing your analyzer to ignore handling pointers in this lab.
+The last line (`opt`) optimizes the vanilla code and generates an equivalent LLVM IR program that is simpler to process for the analyzer you will build in this lab; in particular, `-mem2reg` promotes every [AllocaInst][LLVM AllocaInst] to a register, allowing your analyzer to ignore handling pointers in this lab.
 You will extend this lab to handle pointers in Lab 7.

 **Step 3.** Similar to former labs, you will implement your analyzer as an LLVM pass, calld `DivZeroPass`.
-User the `opt` command to run this pass on the optimized LLVM IR program as follows:
+Use the `opt` command to run this pass on the optimized LLVM IR program as follows:

 ```sh
 /lab6/test$ opt -load ../build/DivZeroPass.so -DivZero -disable-output simple1.opt.ll